-- If you or your eligible dependents are covered under a Health Maintenance Organization (HMO) plan or your Basic (Primary) Health Plan provides a benefit for services only through a network of participating providers, the Superimposed Major Medical plan does not cover services provided by an out-of-network provider. - Furnish a copy of your Basic (Primary) medical plan I.D. card with the first claim submitted each calendar year. - Furnish a copy of settled claims of any/all other group plan insurers.
-See coordination of benefits. - File your claim within two years of the date of service, or within one year of settlement by other medical - ▶ If a person becomes totally disabled, he or she should contact the Fund Administrator for a possible extension of benefits.
+- ► The SMMP plan is not a Basic (Primary) Health Plan.
+You must follow the rules of your Basic (Primary) Health Plan otherwise, the OSAWF is not liable for the reimbursement of any expenses. - If you or your eligible dependents are covered under a Health Maintenance Organization (HMO) plan or your Basic (Primary) Health Plan provides a benefit for services only through a network of participating providers, the Superimposed Major Medical plan does not cover services provided by an out-of-network provider. - Furnish a copy of your Basic (Primary) medical plan I.D. card with the first claim submitted each calendar year. - Furnish a copy of settled claims of any/all other group plan insurers.
+See coordination of benefits. - File your claim within two years of the date of service, or within one year of settlement by other medical plans. - If a person becomes totally disabled, he or she should contact the Fund Administrator for a possible extension of benefits.